ILAE Goals, Mission, and Strategy

 - National congresses annually by each national chapter

 - ILAE has formal links with the World Health Organization (for the Global Campaign Against Epilepsy) and with the International Bureau for Epilepsy (the world's leading lay persons epilepsy association).
-ILAE also conducts, in conjunction with WHO, a global campaign entitled “Out of the Shadows” the aim of which is to increase public and professional awareness of epilepsy, as a universal treatable brain disorder.
+ILAE also conducts, in conjunction with WHO, a Global Campaign Against Epilepsy, entitled "Out of the Shadows," the aim of which is to increase public and professional awareness of epilepsy, as a universal treatable brain disorder.

 Subscribe to Our Newsletter